GRAINS-Soybeans up as heat risk in focus, weak demand erodes corn, wheat

 Wheat eased as traders weighed strong global supplies against weak demand for U.S. wheat.

-Soybeans are especially susceptible to extreme temperatures this week and a lack of rainfall for the next several weeks, even as temperatures moderate.
+Soybeans are especially susceptible to extreme temperatures this week and a lack of rainfall for the next several weeks, even as temperatures moderate, analysts noted.

 "With this hot forecast in pod-filling season, how much damage is that going to do to the bean plant?" said Dan Smith, senior risk manager at Top Third Ag Marketing.
 "I'm not sure they'll fill out."